Practice Area

 What is the difference between first-degree and second-degree intentional homicide in Wisconsin?

 Both require proof of intent to kill.
-First-degree (Wis.
-Stat. § 940.01) is a Class A felony with mandatory life imprisonment.
+First-degree (§ 940.01) is a Class A felony with mandatory life imprisonment.
 Second-degree (§ 940.05) is a Class B felony with up to 60 years.
 The difference is mitigation: if the jury finds adequate provocation, unnecessary defensive force, or prevention of a felony under § 940.01(2), the charge reduces from first- to second-degree.
 Establishing one of those mitigators is often where the case is decided.

 Does Wisconsin have a manslaughter charge?